catmorbid/cybergod-mkdocs/docs/character-creation/frame.md

 Cyber determines the character's ability to interface with computers, hack devices, engage in electronic and cyber warfare and defend against cyber intrusions.

 Cyber determines how many **Apps** you can have installed.
 Apps are your weapons when using Combat Hacks.
-Read more about this on [[cyber-warfare]].
+Read more about this on [[cyber-warfare|Cyber Warfare section]].

 | Cyber | Description     | Apps |
 | ----- | --------------- | ---- |